Package-level declarations

 Link copied to clipboard

-The effects representing the result of executing a transaction block.
+The results of executing a transaction.

 Link copied to clipboard